 The systematically illustrated message is easier to understand and conciseness help hold the attention throughout the message.

-Politeness costs nothing but adds value to your message and compels the audience to listen to you, as they are moved by the demeanour.
-It implies on all the three types of communication.
+Politeness costs nothing but adds value to your message and compels the audience to listen to you, as they are moved by the demeanor.
+It implies all the three types of communication.

 One’s viewpoint and feeling both are conveyed through a courteous gesture.
 A courteous message spreads positivity and lets the audience connect and believe that the speaker is focused and has respect for the receiver.
-It also helps build reputation, goodwill and interest.
+It also helps build a reputation, goodwill, and interest.

-It is one of the vital principles that cannot be avoided at any type of communication.
-Clarity should be on the speaker’s side about the purpose of communication, the topic of communication, and the type audience he is going to face.
+It is one of the vital principles that cannot be avoided in any type of communication.
+Clarity should be on the speaker’s side about the purpose of communication, the topic of communication, and the type of audience he is going to face.